History of the American Broadcasting Company: New century, new programs; divisional restructuring (2001–2009)

-In addition to Who Wants to Be a Millionaire, the network entered the 2000s with hits held over from the previous decade such as The Practice, NYPD Blue and The Wonderful World of Disney and new series such as My Wife and Kids and According to Jim, which managed to help ABC stay ahead of the competition in the ratings.
+In addition to Who Wants to Be a Millionaire, ABC entered the 2000s with hits held over from the previous decade such as The Practice, NYPD Blue and The Wonderful World of Disney and new series such as My Wife and Kids and According to Jim, which managed to help ABC stay ahead of the competition in the ratings.
 2000 saw the end of the original "TGIF", which could not find new hits following the loss of Family Matters and Step by Step to CBS, and the loss of Sabrina the Teenage Witch to The WB.
 Outside of 20/20, Friday nights remained a weak spot for ABC for the next 11 years.

 On April 30, 2000, as a result of a carriage dispute with ABC, Time Warner Cable removed ABC owned-and-operated stations from the cable provider's systems in four markets (WABC-TV in New York City, KABC-TV in Los Angeles, KTRK in Houston and WTVD in Raleigh-Durham).
-The network had earlier reached an eleventh-hour deal to renew its agreement with the provider on December 31, 1999.
+ABC had earlier reached an eleventh-hour deal to renew its agreement with the provider on December 31, 1999.
 ABC filed an emergency petition to the FCC on May 1 to force TWC to restore the affected stations; the FCC ruled in favor of ABC, ordering TWC to restore the stations, doing so on the afternoon of May 2.
 ABC ended the 2000–01 season as the most-watched network, ahead of NBC.